hanyu1774/Render-3D-Star/README.md

 * `models/`: Pure data
 * `flows/`: tasks
 * `workflows/`: orchestration of tasks
-* `wgsl/`: the WGSL instruction can be found here.
+* `wgsl/`: the WGSL instructions can be found here.